mukeshpilaniya/mukeshpilaniya.github.io/_posts/Golang/2022-08-27-Go-Schedular-Part-I.md

     - [x] handling of IO and syscalls
     - [x] parallel executions of goroutine
     - [ ] not scalable (All the kernel level thread try to acess gloabl run queue with mutex enable.
 So due to **contention** this is not easy to scale)
-5. Distributed Run Queue Scheduler
+5. M:P:N Threading Distributed Run Queue Scheduler
   To solve the sclable problem where every thread is try to access the mutex at the same time, per thread local run queue is maintained.
     - Per thread state (local run queue)
     - Still have global run queue